Easy Banana Pancakes (VIDEO)

 - Bananas – 2 medium bananas should be about 1 cup mashed

-- Dry ingredients – (basic pantry staples) all-purpose flour, only 1 Tablespoon sugar, baking powder, and salt.
+- Dry ingredients – (basic pantry staples) all-purpose flour, only 1 Tablespoon sugar, baking soda, and salt.

 - Buttermilk – activates the baking soda and adds a hint of tangy flavor.